SenseLogic/SPARK/README.md

     *   login
     *   table menu
     *   table view
+    *   table filter
+    *   card view
+    *   card filter
-    *   row view
+    *   element view
-    *   row creation
+    *   element creation
-    *   row editing
+    *   element editing
-    *   row removal
+    *   element removal

-Both are fully functional, but almost unstyled, on purpose.
+Both are fully functional, but mostly unstyled on purpose.

 The template files are located in the **PROJECT** folder, and have no external dependencies except **VISTA**, a minimalistic front-end framework.